 Although gender may not be a risk factor, Tarlov cysts have more often been found in women than men.

-Your doctor will ask about your symptoms and medical history.
-She will also do a physical exam.
+You will be asked about your symptoms and medical history.
+A physical exam will be done.
 Depending on your symptoms, you may need to see a specialist, such as a neurosurgeon.

 National Institute of Neurological Disorders and Stroke